 Carnival of Clubs: This event gives students a chance to view all of the clubs they will have the opportunity to join.
-Pre-vet club hosts a booth where freshman Animal Science students can learn more about the club, meet the officers, and learn about future meetings.
+The pre-vet club hosts a booth where freshman Animal Science students can learn more about the club, meet the officers and learn about future meetings.

 Guest Speakers: Each year, guest speakers come visit the campus to meet with the students of the club.
-In previous years, the club has hosted for current Veterinarians, Alumni, Vet school admissions officers, and even recruiters for study abroad programs.
+In previous years, the club has hosted current veterinarians, alumni, vet school admissions officers and even recruiters for study abroad programs.
 Meetings such as these offer students a closer look on applying to vet school and helping to make the most out of your college years before starting the VMCAS application.

-Suture Lab/Job opportunities: Students that are eager to get some hands-on experience within the industry, the club offers the suture lab and also job postings from around the community.
+Suture Lab/Job opportunities: For students that are eager to get some hands-on experience within the industry, the club offers the suture lab and also job postings from around the community.
 The suture lab gives students the opportunity of learning how to suture using “skin-like” materials for a realistic experience.
-Not only that, but clinics and shelters from around the community contact the Pre-vet club looking for potential hardworking students ready to gain some experience within the veterinary field.
+Not only that, but clinics and shelters from around the community contact the pre-vet club looking for potential hardworking students ready to gain some experience within the veterinary field.

 The following are some great websites to browse that contain useful information for anyone interested in attending veterinary school or in any aspect of veterinary medicine.

-The Association of American Veterinary Medical Colleges coordinates the affairs of
+The Association of American Veterinary Medical Colleges (AAVMC) coordinates the affairs

 Click on the link below to find out more about this organization.